-Accelerated Share Repurchase / Buybacks – A share buyback, also known as a repurchase, means that the company purchases its own shares in order to reduce the outstanding shares in the open market.
-The reduction in the number of shares outstanding in the market eliminates any potential threats from the large shareholders who are on the lookout for increasing their control to significant levels in the company.
-Using a buyback, the company invests in itself, which improves the proportional share of earnings; this steps up the valuation of a stock.
+An accelerated share buybackShare BuybackShare buyback refers to the repurchase of the company’s own outstanding shares from the open market using the accumulated funds of the company to decrease the outstanding shares in the company’s balance sheet.
+This is done either to increase the value of the existing shares or to prevent various shareholders from controlling the company., also known as a repurchase, means that the company purchases its shares to reduce the outstanding shares in the open market.
+The reduction in the number of shares outstanding in the market eliminates potential threats from the large shareholders.
+Instead, they want to increase their control to significant levels in the company.
+In addition, using a buyback, the company invests in itself, which improves the proportional share of earnings; this steps up a stock’s valuation.

-- What are Accelerated Buybacks?
+- What is Accelerated Share Repurchase (Buyback)?

-- Home Depot Accelerated Buyback Case Study
+- Home Depot Accelerated Share Repurchase Case Study

 - United Technology Accelerated Buyback

-- Advantages of Accelerated Buy Backs
+- Advantages of Accelerated Share Repurchase

 - Disadvantages of Accelerated Buy Backs